Freshman: 'This is my first bonfire and I expect it to be lit' - The Wichitan

 “Overall, just make sure you use your head,” Bowers said.
 “If you feel like it’s hot, stay back.
 That’s all you need to worry about.
 We’ll handle the rest.”

 “I would say this bonfire was way more fun and energetic,” Ellie Gunderson, political science junior and volleyball player, said.
-“My favorite part was being able to go on stage and seeing everyone yelling in the crowd.”
+“My favorite part was being able to go onstage and see everyone yelling in the crowd.”

 Students who support MSU sports said this bonfire had a larger attendance than the last one.